Clemson University: Clemson Agricultural College of South Carolina

 In November 1889, South Carolina Governor John Peter Richardson III signed the bill, thus establishing the Clemson Agricultural College of South Carolina.
 As a result, federal funds for agricultural education from the Morrill Land-Grant Colleges Act and the Hatch Act of 1887 were transferred from South Carolina College (today, the University of South Carolina) to Clemson.
 Construction of the college began with Hardin Hall in 1890 and then main classroom buildings in 1891.
-Convict laborers, some as young as 13 years old, built many of the original buildings on campus.
-Henry Aubrey Strode became the first president of Clemson from 1890 to 1893.
+Convict laborers, some as young as 12 years old, built many of the original buildings on campus.
+The prisoners that built Clemson were almost all black, and over 500 of their names are recorded.
+South Carolina used more convict labor to build its universities than any other state.

+Henry Aubrey Strode was the first president of Clemson from 1890 to 1893, hiring faculty and designing the curriculum.
 Edwin Craighead succeeded Strode in 1893.
 Clemson Agricultural College formally opened in July 1893 with an initial enrollment of 446.
 The common curriculum of the first incoming students was English, history, botany, mathematics, physics, and agriculture.
 Until 1955, the college was also an all-white male military school.

 On May 22, 1894, the main building (Tillman Hall) was destroyed by a fire, which consumed the library, classrooms, and offices.
 Tillman Hall was rebuilt in 1894 and is still standing today.
-The first graduating class of Clemson was in 1896 with degrees in mechanical-electrical engineering and agriculture.
-Clemson's first football team began in 1896 led by trainer Walter Riggs.
+The first graduating class of Clemson was in 1896, and they had degrees in mechanical-electrical engineering and agriculture.
+Clemson's first football team began in 1896, led by trainer Walter Riggs.
 Henry Hartzog, a graduate of The Citadel, The Military College of South Carolina, became president of Clemson in 1897.
 Hartzog created a textile department in 1898.
 Clemson became the first Southern school to train textile specialists.
 Hartzog expanded the curriculum with more industrialization skills such as foundry work, agriculture studies, and mechanics.
-In 1902 a large student walkout over the use of rigid military discipline escalated tensions between students and faculty forcing Hartzog to resign.
+In 1902, a large student walkout over the use of rigid military discipline escalated tensions between students and faculty, forcing Hartzog to resign.
 Patrick Mell succeeded Hartzog from 1902 to 1910.